imsunokdir/sendwave/README.md

 ## Setup Instructions

+**For simplicity, users currently need to hard-code email credentials in the .env file.
+Only 2 email accounts max are supported at this stage.
+Dynamic addition of accounts will be implemented in a future update.**

 ### Prerequisites
 - Docker & Docker Compose installed
 - `.env` file with email credentials, API keys, and URLs